-As part of the fascinating MeDesign program at the Vignelli Center for Design Studies at the Rochester Intitute of Technology, a group of MFA Graphic Design students were presented with this challenge,
+The MeDesign program at the Vignelli Center for Design Studies at the Rochester Institute of Technology presented a group of MFA Graphic Design students with this challenge:

 Through a 10-week process, the students collaborated and tackled different parts of the body and design.
 Their goal was to clearly communicate and illustrate medical topics to the general public.
 The group’s effort resulted in the MeDesign Human Health Book, a stunning 64-page atlas with simple anatomical diagrams, iconography, and Bodoni and Neutraface typefaces.

 As a designer by day, I appreciate the blending of anatomy and design—there’s not enough of it out there.
 The clean lines, simplification of form, and use of grid draw clear inspiration from Swiss design.
 Actually, it reminds me a lot of the incredible mid-20th century designs from Swiss chemical company, Geigy.

 View the entire MeDesign Human Health e-Book at Flipsnack!

 Learn more about the project and the designers behind it at the The Vignelli Center for Design Studies at RIT.